Russia likely doesn't know how many troops it's lost because its military has a 'culture of dishonest reporting': UK intel

 This would mean about 290,000 to 350,000 total casualties.

-That is in line with other estimates: The head of NATO said last week that Russia has had more than 300,000 casualties, but warned that those losses don't mean it will stop its war efforts.
+That's in line with other estimates: The head of NATO said last week that Russia had more than 300,000 casualties but added that those losses didn't mean it would stop its war efforts.

-Ukraine said that, as of Monday, Russia has had more than 332,000 casualties in its invasion.
+Ukraine said that as of Monday, Russia had more than 332,000 casualties in its invasion.

 Ukraine also doesn't share figures for its losses.

-US officials said in August that Ukraine's casualties are likely notably smaller than Russia's, with almost 70,000 Ukrainians killed and between 100,000 and 120,000 wounded at that time.
+US officials said in August that Ukraine's casualties were likely notably smaller than Russia's, with almost 70,000 Ukrainians killed and between 100,000 and 120,000 wounded at that time.

 Ukraine has also suffered civilian casualties.
-The UN said at least 10,000 Ukrainian civilians, including more than 560 children, have been killed.
+The UN said last month at least 10,000 Ukrainian civilians, including more than 560 children, had been killed.

 Russia has a much larger population than Ukraine, making it easier to replenish its troops after its losses.